 It is safe to say that forex trading made many people rich, some even managing to make $1 billion over-night.
 But not everyone is as good a trader and speculator as George Soros or Andy Krieger, so before giving up your job to become a billionaire, you may want to think twice.

 Maintaining a steady job means you will have enough money to cover your daily expenses and, of course, trade.
 Don’t just quit your job the moment you started making successful trades, as the world of forex trading is, at the very least, unpredictable.

 At the very beginning, treat forex like a hobby, try to learn its basics and don’t put too much pressure on yourself.
+You are effectively building a forex mindset to help you succeed in this endeavor.
 The last thing you want is for trading to affect your job or future career.
 Try to observe how the market fluctuates and how it affects your trading decisions, but don’t put too much pressure on yourself.